bimbim77/Mids-Capstone-Summarization/README.md

 Currently works on CNN, New York Times, BBC, and ESPN.
 Additional websites in development.

 ## Usage Notes
 We do not have the EC2 instance that serves as the backend to our Chrome Extension running at all times due to prohibitive cost.
-The instance and the web server powered by the instance will need to be manually started in order for the Chrome Extension to function.
+The instance and the web server powered by the instance will need to be started for the Chrome Extension to function.

 ## Data
-TensorFlow Datasets for Summarization - across various domains (news, email, research paper, wiki, patents, legislative bills etc)
+* TensorFlow Datasets for Summarization - across various domains (news, email, research paper, wiki, patents, legislative bills etc)
-AQUAINT Corpus of English News Text - Contains news articles from the Associated Press and New York Times.
+* AQUAINT Corpus of English News Text - Contains news articles from the Associated Press and New York Times.
-Document Understanding Conferences Data  - Text Summarization datasets from DUC TAC Data  - Past TAC Datasets for text summarization English Gigaword - Data Corpus from Linguistic Data Consortium Live Blog Corpus  - Online Blog Corpus
+* Document Understanding Conferences Data  - Text Summarization datasets from DUC
+* TAC Data  - Past TAC Datasets for text summarization
+* English Gigaword - Data Corpus from Linguistic Data Consortium
+* Live Blog Corpus  - Online Blog Corpus

 ## Possible data science techniques
-NLP
+* NLP
-Abstractive Text Summarization
+* Abstractive Text Summarization
-Transformer encoder-decoder models
+* Transformer encoder-decoder models
-Self-Supervised Objective for Summarization
+* Self-Supervised Objective for Summarization
-Language Models
+* Language Models

 ## Related research/products
-Summarization - HuggingFace Transformer arXiv:1912.08777 - PEGASUS: Pre-training with Extracted Gap-sentences for Abstractive Summarization
+1. Summarization - HuggingFace Transformer
+2. arXiv:1912.08777 - PEGASUS: Pre-training with Extracted Gap-sentences for Abstractive Summarization
-arXiv:2007.14062 - Big Bird: Transformers for Longer Sequences
+3. arXiv:2007.14062 - Big Bird: Transformers for Longer Sequences

 ## Team Contact Information
 Imran Manji - imran.manji@ischool.berkeley.edu